Capas

-Capas is being dubbed as the “Tourism Capital of Tarlac."
+Capas is known as the “Tourism Capital of Tarlac."
 Apart from being known as the final site of the infamous Bataan Death March, it is also known for Mount Pinatubo treks, where thousands of mountaineers and visitors go.
 The town has some industrial factories like the PilMiCo.

 History

 Originally a part of Zambales and Pampanga, its first settlers were the Kapampangan and the Aeta.
 It was founded in the year 1710 by the Augustinian Friars.
 During the American Colonial period, the Americans built the Camp O'Donell for military installation until when the Japanese used it as a concentration camp during the Bataan Death March as the last stop of the march.

 Capas as all other towns in Tarlac province was a part of vast wilderness inhabited by the Abelling tribes known as Aetas.
 The history of Capas dates back in the late 16th century when immigrants from Pampanga, Zambales, Pangasinan and the Ilocos region flock into the settlements.
 It is considered the oldest town in Tarlac.
 Capas became a pueblo (town) in 1710 beginning as a sleepy settlement at a place between Cutcut River in Sitio Pagbatuan and Gudya (present site) founded by Kapitan Mariano Capiendo.
 Capas' patron saint is San Nicolas de Tolentino.
 September 9–10 is the Capas Town Fiesta.
 Tarlac province was founded on May 28, 1874.

 In the course of time, the townspeople of Capas were ordered by the Spanish authorities to change their family name of their own choosing on condition such family names begin with letter “C”, the first letter of Capas.
 Descendants of the early inhabitants still hold to this day such family names as Capiendo, Capuno, Capitulo, Capule, Capunpun, Cayabyab, Castañeda and Catacutan.

 In the 1850s, Capas was a part of the western Pampanga Commandancia Militar de Tarlac which includes the town of Bamban, Concepcion, Victoria, O’Donnell, Murcia, Moriones, Florida Blanca, Porac, Mabalacat, and Magalang.